OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Links to standards:
   * 27002 Control 6.3 Awareness training.
 Gap: good coverage, but lacks detail - especialy regarding the particularity: training material needs to cover AI security threats and controls (how to implement this coverage?)

 * DISCRETE.
-Minimize access to technical details to prevent attacker reconnaissance.
+Minimize access to technical details that can help attackers.
 Purpose: reduce information available to attackers that can help them select and tailor their attack, thereby reducing the probabily of a succesful attack.
+Note: this control needs to be weighed against the AITRANSPARENCY control that requires to be more open about technical aspects of the model.
+The key is to minimize information that can help attackers while being transparent.
 For example:
   * Be careful with publishing technical articles on your solution
   * Choose a model type or model implementation with which attackers are less familiar